serenity-bdd/documentation/docs/cloud/saucelabs.md

 sauce.key=XXXXXXXX
 ```

-## Configuring the LambdaTest driver
+## Configuring the SauceLabs driver

 Serenity interacts with SauceLabs via the `RemoteDriver` driver.
 You will need to specify the remote URL for the geographical region you want to use in the `webdriver.remote.url` property, like this:
 ```hocon